 Almond and Bevins amended the bill to protect other nearby developments.

 "No one is trying to stop (the Metro Centre at Owings Mills) project," Almond said.
-"These amendments were necessary to help other projects in close proximity to this one."
+"These amendments were necessary to to this one."

 When Oliver asked which projects, Almond responded: "The Solo Cup site, the (Owings Mills) mall.
 Without these amendments there would be no future development."

-The three Owings Mills developments on the table have been the subject of much debate among developers and the community.
+The have been the subject of much debate among developers and the community.

 Kimco is proposing to revamp the Owings Mills Mall.
 David S. Brown Enterprises is building the transit-oriented development Metro Centre.
 Officials from both companies said rezoning Solo Cup for Greenberg Gibbons’ proposed Foundry Row would hurt prospects for overall success of their projects.